davenkin/andy-springboot4-template/adr/006_explicitly_pass_through_actor_context.md

     }
 ```

-Normally, for org level resources, the controller method should declare `OrgActor` type, for system level resources, the
-controller method should declare `PlatformActor` type, and for public resources you should just use `Actor` type.
-Incorrect declaration of actor type might cause `NullPointerException`.

-- In event handlers, a `PlatformActor` object is created by the framework and passed to the `handle()` method which you will implement.
+- In event handlers, a `PlatformActor` object is created by the framework and passed to the `handle()` method which you
+  will implement.
 For example:

 ```java
     @Override